 Early on when trail cameras were first developed, law enforcement quickly recognized the benefits to field surveillance and employed them.
-Unfortunately though, many agencies learned the hard way that a hunting camera comes close, but it not quite suited for law enforcement field operations.
+Unfortunately, though, many agencies learned the hard way that a hunting camera comes close, but it's not quite suited for law enforcement field operations.
 Over the years, I’ve had countless agencies report repeated losses of cameras from the criminal targets finding and destroying them.
 Regardless of where you intend to purchase a field surveillance camera, here are things to look and things to consider when deploying them to the field.

 Get Rid of the Glow

 The number one reason field surveillance cameras are detected by criminals is the IR illumination is too close to the visible spectrum.
-Most trail cameras are designed for hunting, and in order to achieve the maximum illumination range and gain an edge over competition, manufacturers typically will use either IR leds with a 840nm or 880nm frequency.
+Most trail cameras are designed for hunting, and in order to achieve the maximum illumination range and gain an edge over the competition, manufacturers typically will use either IR leds with a 840nm or 880nm frequency.
 Both 840nm and 880nm still produce enough visible light that criminal targets can readily see the light source in the form of glowing red dots.
 In contrast, field surveillance cameras using 940nm infrared illuminators are completely invisible to the human eye but very visible to the camera itself.

 Most field surveillance cameras designed for law enforcement investigations utilize GSM a.k.a cellular radios to transmit live images.
 According to cooperating informants, bad guys are able to detect some of the cameras by using cheap FRS/GMRS two way radios.
-Details provided indicate that when some of these cameras are triggered, the emit a brief radio signal that matches the frequency of the FRS/GMRS radios.
+Details provided indicate that when some of these cameras are triggered, they emit a brief radio signal that matches the frequency of the FRS/GMRS radios.
 So word to the wise, prior to purchasing a field surveillance camera ask your vendor whether or not the camera is immune from this issue.

 When possible, place field surveillance cameras up higher.
 People in general and especially in today’s day-and-age, don’t look up, providing you with some natural concealment.
 Additionally, some opportunistic criminals will avoid the hassle of climbing a tree or object.
 However, when placing the field surveillance camera…be sure to consider that the higher you go, you will lose details about the subjects.
 In some cases, it’s best to risk keeping the camera low and head-on.